Aptimex/QRSpool/README.md

 OS1.0|TYPE|COLOR_HEX|BRAND|MIN_TEMP|MAX_TEMP
 ```

-`OS1.0` is shorthand for `openspool1.0`, and its presence at the start of the string helps the scanner identify valid QR codes so it doesn't waste time trying to process unrelated codes.
+`OS1.0` is shorthand for `openspool1.0`, and its presence at the start of the string helps the scanner identify valid QR codes matching this modified format so it doesn't waste time trying to process unrelated codes.

 The remaining fields are approximately in order of importance/necessity for configuring an AMS slot.
 This project will parse as many fields as are provided, allowing one or more on the end to be left off.
 For example, if your printer automatically configures print temperatures based on pre-configured profiles for certain types and brands, you can leave these values off.